Best nearshore staffing companies by use case

 Cons:

 - No LatAm staffing specialization.
-Rippling is horizontal and global, without nearshore-specific recruiting or retention features.
+Rippling has no nearshore-specific recruiting, vetting, or retention features.

 Pricing: Contact Rippling for pricing details.